 - Outgoings or day trips (if at a cost)

 - Any therapies that are not referred by the NHS

 - Continence aids

 - Dementia Residential: Dementia residential care is suitable for people who are in the early to middle stages of dementia and require support in their daily living activities.
 Residential care is suitable for people who do not have a high level of physical medical needs.

 - General Care: General nursing care is suitable for people with enduring medical conditions or conditions resulting in physical disability.

-- Mental Health: Mental health is for people that result in behavioural difficulties and a person’s condition with regard to their psychological and emotional well-being.
+- Mental Health: Mental health care is for people with behavioral difficulties and a person’s condition with regard to their psychological and emotional well-being.